akissinger/chyp/README.md

       = g * g * g ; id * id * id * sw * id ; id * g * f * g * g ; sw * sw * id * sw * id ; id * f * id * f * f ; sw * sw * id ; id * f * f by bialg

 How to we know it's a normal form?
 Pressing `CTRL+SHIFT+Enter` one more time will result in a red line that reads `  = ? by bialg`, which means Chyp wasn't able to find any more matchings of the `bialg` rule.

+## Tactics

+Tactics are the bread and butter of interactive theorem provers.
+These are routines that can be called to try to solve a given goal.
+In Chyp, a goal corresponds to a single proof step `LHS = RHS`.
+Chyp has three built in tactics: `refl`, `rule`, and `simp`.
+If you've been following along, you've actually been using the first two already.

+`refl`, which stands for "reflexivity of `=`", simply tries to prove `LHS` and `RHS` represent the same diagram, i.e. they are isomorphic cospans of hypergraphs.
+When you write a rewrite step without providing a rule, it is actually shorthand for applying the `refl` tactic.
+For example:

+    rewrite foo :
+      a * b ; c * d
+      = (a ; c) * (b ; d)

+is actually shorthand for:

+    rewrite foo :
+      a * b ; c * d
+      = (a ; c) * (b ; d) by refl()

+The `rule` tactic applies the given rewrite rule to the `LHS` in every possible way until it produces `RHS` (or fails).
+When you just provide a rule name `R` after `by`, this is shorthand for `by rule(R)`.

+Finally, and most interestingly, the `simp` tactic applies a list of given rules as much as possible to both the `LHS` and `RHS` then compares the resulting diagrams.
+It could be the case that the given set of rules is non-terminating (i.e. they can be applied forever without reaching a normal form), in which case `simp` gives up after 256 rule applications.

+This can be very useful if the set of rules provided actually yields unique normal forms.
+For example, the monoid laws:

+    gen u : 0 -> 1
+    gen m : 2 -> 1
+    rule unitL : u * id ; m = id
+    rule unitR : id * u ; m = id
+    rule assoc : m * id ; m = id * m ; m

+always yield unique normal forms. so, we can prove any true equation involving a monoid in a single step using `simp`, e.g.

+    rewrite random_monoid_eq :
+      id * u * u * id ; m * m ; m
+      = id * u * id ; id * m ; m by simp(unitL, unitR, assoc)

 # Modules and importing